trongtuyen96/automation-test-framework-api-lite/README.md

 2. Executing script inside a test step.

-3. Combinations of mandaotry and optional query parameters to generate set of combined test cases.
+3. Combinations of mandatory and optional query parameters to generate set of combined test cases.

 4. Data-driven test cases with parameterized data table.